Coding-Think/React/React.md

 * React: The “signature dish” you want to cook — a popular recipe for building beautiful and interactive user interfaces.

 * Create-react-app (CRA): Like a “semi-prepared meal kit” that provides all the ingredients and tools so you can start cooking your signature dish right away.
-It uses the “traditional stove” (Webpack) and defaults to burner number 3000 (local port).
+It uses the “traditional stove” (Webpack) and defaults to burner number 3000 (local port).**It's been phased out by time.**

 * Vite: A new-generation “smart induction cooker,” faster and more efficient, with its own meal kits to help you cook React dishes quicker.
 It defaults to burner number 5173.